aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 anythingDict = \ (@c) -> Dict ($dHold_rxi `cast` <Co:2>)
 ```

-That is in fact [a bug](https://gitlab.haskell.org/ghc/ghc/-/issues/19690): ghc isn't supposed to
+That is in fact [a bug](https://gitlab.haskell.org/ghc/ghc/-/issues/19690) in ghc: it isn't supposed to produce a
-generate bottom dictionaries but with `UndecidableSuperClasses` and `QuantifiedConstraints` it's
+bottom-valued dictionaries, yet with `UndecidableSuperClasses` and `QuantifiedConstraints` it's possible to trick ghc
-possible to get one.
+into getting one.

-Luckily in our case we can easily workaround this.
-The constraint `Hold c => c` is available in
+Luckily in our case there exists a simple workaround: the problematic constraint `Hold c => c` is available in `tryShow`
-`tryShow` as superclass of `Optionally c`, but we don't really need it to be one.
-Instead we can
+as superclass of `Optionally c`, but it doesn't really have to be one.
+Instead, we would store that constraint wrapped
-make `Optionally` hold `Dict` of that superclass.
+in `Dict` as a method of `Optionally`:

 ```haskell
 data HoldDict c = (Hold c => c) => HoldDict